QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <div class="row row-cols-md-2"><div>

 Async functions are functions executed in another [thread](#threads).
 For instance, to query a database/an API.
-Sometimes, we want to wait for the result resuming the execution.
+Sometimes, we want to wait for the result to resume the execution.

 ```java
 // import java.util.concurrent.CountDownLatch;